Moses ibn Ezra: Sacred poems

+Many of Ibn Ezra's 220 religious compositions are found in the mahzor, the traditional Jewish prayerbook for Rosh Hashanah and Yom Kippur.
+These penitential poems, or selichot, earned him the name HaSallach.
+These poems invite man to look within himself; they depict the vanity of worldly glory, the disillusion which must be experienced at last by the pleasure-seeker, and the inevitability of divine judgment.

+A skillfully elaborate piece of work is his Avodah, the introduction to which is a part of the Portuguese Mahzor.
+Unlike his predecessors, Ibn Ezra begins his review of Biblical history not with Adam, but with the giving of the Torah.
+The piyyuttim which come after the text of the Temple service, especially the piyyut "Ashrei" (Happy is the eye that beheld it) are considered by many to be of remarkable beauty.

 Philosophy

 Ibn Ezra's philosophical contributions were considered only minor when compared to his contributions to poetry and literature.
 One piece of literature that highlights Ibn Ezra's philosophical viewpoints was the "Al-Maqāla bi al-Ḥadīqa fi Maʿnā al-Majāz wa al-Ḥaqīqa."
 This was a work in Arabic.
 Much of it reiterated his poetic beliefs about the relationship between man and God and the unknowability of God.
 Ibn Ezra's philosophy had a neoplatonic orientation with regard to the relationship between God and man.
 Ibn Ezra focuses on man as a microcosm so that God is considered a self-subsistent, unitary being who preceded creation, which therefore ultimately led to man's creation being perfect.
 He states that God's perfection cannot be comprehended by the human mind and the finite and imperfect human mind cannot know the infinite and perfect mind of God.
 Ibn Ezra's philosophy also addresses intellect, declaring that the active intellect was God's first creation.
 Ibn Ezra claims that the intellect is a pure substance from which all things are inherently created.
 Along with the active intellect is another form Ibn Ezra describes as the passive intellect.
 This form of intellect is considered to be above the active intellect and superior to the rational soul.